 Eph 2:15 Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace;

-Rom 9:6 Not as though the word of God hath taken none effect.
+Rom 9:6 Not as though the word of Yahweh hath taken none effect.
 For they are not all Israel, which are of Israel.

-Many who are in the flesh, and without Christ’s Spirit, claim to be justified by being under the Old Covenant Law.
-It is this carnal nature that leads to death as it is a separation from God.
+It is this carnal nature that leads to death as it is a separation from Yahweh.
 The righteousness of the law may only be fulfilled in those who walk not after the flesh, but after the Spirit (Rom 8:4).

-Romans 8:7 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
+Romans 8:7 Because the carnal mind is enmity against Yahweh: for it is not subject to the law of Yahweh, neither indeed can be.

-After Christ, there is no justification to those who wish to remain in bondage under the Old Covenant Law.
-All that truly believe in Christ may be justified from all things.
+Messiah fulfilled the promise given to those who were under the Old Law.
+All that trust in the Old Covenant Law, that has vanished with the final sacrificial Lamb, will die in their sins.
+All that truly believe in the Messiah, may be justified from all things.
 This was not possible by the law given unto Moses (Acts 13:39, Rom 3:20-28, 5:9, Gal 2:16).

 Gal 3:10 For as many as are of the works of the law are under the curse: for it is written, Cursed is every one that continueth not in all things which are written in the book of the law to do them.

-It is through Christ alone that the promise of the inheritance given to Abraham and his seed could be realized.
-Abraham is the father of all who have this common faith in Christ.
+It is through Messiah alone that the promise of the inheritance given to Abraham and his seed might be realized.
+Abraham is the father of all who have a common faith, that they will receive the Spirit of Messiah, and one day be Saved (2 Cor 1:20, Gal 3:14).

-Gal 3:24 Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
+Gal 3:24 Wherefore the law was our schoolmaster to bring us unto Messiah, that we might be justified by faith.

-But we are no longer under a schoolmaster, for we are all the children of God by faith in the Messiah Yahshua (Gal 3:25-26).
+But we are no longer under a schoolmaster, for we are all the children of Yahweh through faith in the Messiah (Gal 3:25-26).

 The law and the prophets were until John the Baptist.
-Those things that were written in the Law of Moses and in the prophets were fulfilled in the Messiah Yahshua.
+Those things that were written in the Law of Moses and in the prophets were fulfilled in the Messiah.

 Math 5:17 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.

-It is truly impossible to be under the Old Covenant Law, as the arrival of the Messiah also represented the completion of the law and the prophets.
+With the arrival of the Messiah, was the completion of the promise, foretold of through the law and the prophets.

-Once a contract has expired or is completed it is no longer in force, it is finished.
+Once a contract has expired, or is completed, it is no longer then in force – it is finished.

 Luke 24:44 And he said unto them, These are the words which I spake unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me.